 2. Review the entire project plan before taking the first step.

 I like to tell nonprofit leaders to approach project management like baking.
 If you start dumping ingredients in a bowl before reading the full recipe, you might miss an important step, like bringing the butter to room temperature, which is critical to creating a high-quality cookie.
 The same applies to a project you are starting in your agency.
 Don’t dive in before clearly understanding each step that must follow.

 3. Start with the end in mind.

 Now that you have determined your final goal and mapped out your project plan, work backwards.
 Beginning with your outcome, follow your project blueprint in reverse.
 Take each step of the project and determine the tasks that must take place, which stakeholders are responsible for completing each task, and by when.
 Write each detail down until you feel confident you have created a clear picture of the project’s full scope.

 Only after you have finished the above thinking exercises is it time to act.
 Too many people begin a project before setting goals, creating an action plan, and determining necessary activities each step of the way.

-Brighter Strategies recently launched a leadership training cohort, part of its Nonprofit Management Series.
+Brighter Strategies recently launched a leadership training cohort.
 During one of the sessions, Project Management Tools, participants will learn and practice even more project management concepts to ensure they complete their workload effectively and on time.
 Find more details about the leadership training cohort, and contact Brighter Strategies today.